How Many Ounces Are In One Gallon

 • 1 US liquid gallon = 128 US fluid ounces

-This means that one US gallon contains 128 fluid ounces.
+In plain terms, one US gallon contains 128 fluid ounces.
 This is a crucial conversion factor that will be used repeatedly throughout our calculations and examples.
-Conversely, 1 US fluid ounce is approximately 0.0078125 US liquid gallons (1/128).
+That's why conversely, 1 US fluid ounce is approximately 0.
+0078125 US liquid gallons (1/128).

 For the imperial gallon (used in the UK and some other Commonwealth countries):